YenuliMunasinghe/myblog/README.md

 ### 1. Project Setup

-1.  **Clone or Download:** Get the project files and place the `myblog` folder inside your web server's document root:
+1.  **Clone or Download:** Get the project files and place the `myblog` folder inside  web server's document root:
     *   `C:\xampp\htdocs\` (for Windows XAMPP)
     *   `/Applications/XAMPP/htdocs/` (for macOS XAMPP)
     *   `C:\wamp\www\` (for Windows WAMP)
     *   `/Applications/MAMP/htdocs/` (for macOS MAMP)
-    So, your project path will be `.../htdocs/myblog/`.
+    So, uproject path will be `.../htdocs/myblog/`.

 ### 2. Database Setup (Local)

 1.  **Start XAMPP/WAMP/MAMP:** Open the control panel and start `Apache` and `MySQL`.
-2.  **Access phpMyAdmin:** Open your browser and go to `http://localhost/phpmyadmin/`.
+2.  **Access phpMyAdmin:** Open ubrowser and go to `http://localhost/phpmyadmin/`.
 3.  **Create Database:** Click `New` on the left sidebar, enter `blog_app` as the database name, and click `Create`.
 4.  **Import Tables:**
     *   Select the `blog_app` database on the left.